Do the difficult things while they are easy and do the great things while they are small.Lao Tzu

 Japanese plane and chisel blades tend to have harder steel at their cutting edges than Western chisel and planes, and consequently, their steel does not exhibit the plastic deformation necessary to readily produce large burrs, or “wires” as some people call them, when being sharpened.
 In fact, “burrs” on professional-grade Japanese chisel and plane blades may be difficult to detect.

-The key point to remember is that a clean, uniform, smooth burr signals the elimination of all major defects, chips, and dents at the cutting edge.
-If there are a lot of deep defects to remove, the thickness of the metal at the edge that must be abraded is correspondingly greater, and the burr developed will tend to be correspondingly larger.
-But a large, loopy burr or wire is not desirable because it will tend to break off prematurely leaving a jagged, ragged edge that will actually set back the sharpening process.
+The key point to remember is that the formation of a clean, uniform, smooth burr signals the elimination of all major defects, chips, and dents at the cutting edge.
+Indeed, if we seek an efficient cutting edge, we must remove through abrasion enough metal to also remove the deepest defect in the cutting edge.
+The larger the width of the metal removed, the greater the size of the burr developed, all things equal.
+But regardless of the ductility of the steel, a large, loopy burr or wire is not desirable because it will tend to break off prematurely leaving a jagged, ragged edge that will actually set back the sharpening process.

-You want to create a barely-detectable, tiny and clean burr as soon in the sharpening process as possible.
-My advice is to do it on the roughest stone, although you may not be able to test if it is clean until after a few strokes on the medium-grit stone (1000 grit).
+You need to create a barely-detectable, tiny and clean burr as soon in the sharpening process as possible.
+My advice is to produce it by abrading only the bevel side of the cutting edge on your roughest stone, although you may not be able to test if it is clean until after a few strokes on the medium-grit stone (1000 grit).

 As we discussed in a previous post in this series, the way to keep the size of the burr minimal and the blade’s bevel flat is to focus the pressure of abrasion as close to the extreme cutting edge as possible, but without overbalancing and gouging the stone and dulling the edge.
 This is the most essential skill in freehand sharpening.

-Now that we have a burr, let’s look at how to test it next.
+Now that we have a burr, let’s test it.

 Testing the Burr

-Once you have a small burr, you then need to test it for defects.
-If you run your fingernail along the burr’s length (the width of the blade), you will feel interruptions in the burr long before you can see them.
-Keep working the blade’s bevel on the rough stone until the burr is consistent across the full width of the blade, and free of dents and chips.
+Once you have produced a small burr the full width of the cutting edge, and confirmed its existence with your fingertips, you then need to test it for defects.
+If you run your fingernail along the burr’s length (the width of the blade), your fingernail will snag on nicks and defects in the burr, something your nerves can sense long before your naked eye can detect them.
+Keep working the blade’s bevel on the rough stone until the burr is consistent across the full width of the blade, and free of nicks, dents and chips.

 In the case where you need to remove serious damage to the cutting edge, you may want to use a loupe to ensure the defect has been transferred entirely to the burr and is not longer in the cutting edge.

-If you are careful to focus the abrasive effect of the stones on the extreme cutting edge instead of the rear of the bevel, the burr created before moving onto the medium grit stones should be barely detectable.
-Once again, except in the case of removing large chips or blade damage, creating a big burr is not only a waste of time, stones and steel, but if the large burr is torn off during sharpening, it will leave behind a tragic amount of damage that must be repaired by once again abrading the edge and raising a new burr.
+In the case of quality Japanese woodworking blades, if you are careful to focus the abrasive effect of the stones on the extreme cutting edge instead of the rear of the bevel, the burr created before moving onto the medium grit stones should be barely detectable.
+Once again, except in the case of removing large nicks, chips or other severe damage, creating a big burr is not only a waste of time, stones and steel, but if, heaven forfend, the large burr is torn off during sharpening, it will leave behind a tragic amount of damage that must be repaired by once again abrading the edge and raising a new burr.
 Don’t start chasing that tail.

 Best to create just enough of a burr to confirm that damage has been removed and then encourage it to evaporate.